-The Census groups states into nine different Census Divisions.
-Our next exercise is to examine the distribution of population across squares within each Census Division.
-Figure 6 contains Zipf plots for all nine Divisions and Table 5 lists the estimates.
-To a remarkable degree, the pattern we have established for the country as a whole occurs in each Division individually.
-Table 5 shows the estimated location of the kink varies little across the divisions, roughly 11 for each.
-In Figure 6 we see that the slope on the left side of the kink is approximately the same for each Division.
-The plots look something like vertical shifts across the Divisions.
-In all cases, the slope to the right of the kink is strictly greater than one and to left of the kink the slope is less than one (with the exception that for the East South Central the slope actually equals one to the left of the kink.)
+each census division.
+Figure 3.6 contains Zipf plots for all nine divisions, and table 3.5 lists the estimates.
+To a remarkable degree, the pattern we have established for the country as a whole occurs in each division individually.
+Table 3.5 shows that the estimated location of the kink varies little across the divisions, roughly eleven for each.
+In figure 3.6, we see that the slope on the left side of the kink is approximately the same for each division.
+The plots look something like vertical shifts across the divisions.
+In all cases, the slope to the right of the kink is strictly greater than 1, and to left of the kink, the slope is less than 1 (with the exception that for the East South Central, the slope actually equals 1 to the left of the kink).

 The kink at log population of 10.9 suggests we should explore this upper tail.
 This corresponds approximately to a population of 50,000.
-So now truncate all squares with population less than 50,000.
-We are left with 1,182 squares accounting for 48 percent of the population.
-Table 6 reports the results of a linear Zipf's regression on this tail of the distribution.
-Taking the country as a whole, the slope is 1.889.
-Looking at each Census Division individually, the variation in the slope is relatively small, and the mean is 2.
+Now, truncate all squares with population less than 50,000.
+We are left with 1,182 squares, accounting for 48 percent of the population.
+Table 3.6 reports the